-While the Ohana Zones served as a catalyst for cascading success at its initial implementation stage, this evaluation highlights the need to sustain efforts beyond the pilot phase.
+While the Ohana Zones served as a catalyst for cascading success at its initial implementation stage, those wins are deflating at the close of the demonstration period.
 Short-term pilots have an extensive history in social services, and they can have a helpful place in a continuum of long-term funding options.
 Without intersecting support, however, they undermine progress, as communities lose trust in government services.
 Overall, leaders made every effort to leverage the Ohana Zones funding with other sources.
 Ohana Zones, as a whole, is successful in increasing access to permanent housing and provides a laboratory of extraordinary innovation and valuable lessons in ending homelessness.